 9. Scan for Malware

-Try running an anti-malware software.
+Try running anti-malware software.
 Malware or malicious software can cause slowdown of your computer and sometimes it can kill your browsing sessions.
 You may download Junkware Removal Tool, it is a software utility that removes adware, and potentially unwanted programs (PUPs) from your computer.
-You have to run the file as an administrator, if it didn’t work, try to reboot your PC into safe mode and repeat the process.
+You have to run the file as an administrator, if it doesn’t work, try to reboot your PC into safe mode and repeat the process.

 10. Call your ISP